Commonly asked questions:

 How does the waitlist work?

 When students are unable to find an open appointment slot, they should join the waitlist, either electronically or by calling the Writing Center at (828) 398-7218.
-In the event of a no-show or cancellation, students will be notified of the opening via phone in the order in which they joined the waitlist.
+In the event of a no-show or cancellation, students will be notified of the opening via text or email.
 The open appointment may be claimed on a first come, first served basis.
 To improve your chances of being moved off the waitlist, follow a few suggestions:

 What will happen if I am late to my appointment?